Dr. L. Fred Carter

 He is the recipient of the South Carolina Order of the Palmetto, and honorary degrees from the College of Charleston, Lander University and the Citadel.

 His career service has been recognized by the National Governor’s Association (Distinguished State Executive Award), the American Association of University Professors (Ralph Brown Award), the S.C.
 Chamber of Commerce (Public Servant of the Year Award), the International Federation of German-American Clubs (Lucius Clay Award), the S.C.
 Humanities Council (Governor’s Award in the Humanities), and the S.C.
 Regional Council of Governments (Public Official of the Year Award).

-Dr. Carter received his BA degree from the University of Central Florida and was awarded its distinguished alumnus award in 1999.
-He earned his MPA and PhD degrees from the University of South Carolina and was recognized by the University's College of Arts and Sciences as its distinguished graduate alumnus in 2006.
+Carter is a native Floridian.
+He received his BA degree from the University of Central Florida and was awarded its distinguished alumnus award in 1999.
+He earned his MPA and PhD degrees from the University of South Carolina and was recognized by the University’s College of Arts and Sciences as its distinguished graduate alumnus in 2006.
 He has authored five books and numerous juried chapters and articles.

 Carter served as an infantry officer in the Marine Corps and retired as a Colonel in the U. S. Marine Corps Reserve.

 He and his wife, Folly, have two children, Luke and Bryan, and three grandchildren, Chloe, Max, and Millie.